Article · Mar 13, 2026

 From the MDN spec:

-The Z suffix is “Zulu,” which is military shorthand for UTC.
+The Z suffix is “Zulu,” military shorthand for UTC.
 It is not optional.
 There is no way to make toISOString() return a non-UTC string.
-It is doing exactly what it is supposed to do; the misuse is treating it as if it knows about the user’s zone.

-This is fine for storage (every moment in time should be stored as UTC) and fine for transport (server-to-server APIs should exchange UTC).
-It is wrong for display, and it is wrong for picking a calendar date the user thinks of as “today.”
+toISOString() is correct for storage (moments in time should live in UTC) and correct for transport (server-to-server APIs should exchange UTC).
+It is wrong for picking a calendar date the user thinks of as “today.”

 The localToday() fix